 Dr. Lisa Yung, DVM

-Medically speaking, Dr. Yung’s passions include internal medicine, preventative and geriatric care, and soft tissue surgery.
-She has a particular focus on acute and chronic pain management and will employ the most current treatments and therapies to help her patients’ comfort.
-She enjoys the challenges that difficult medical and surgical cases can present, and works diligently with her patient’s families during the entire diagnostic and treatment process.
-As a Veterinary Acupuncturist, Lisa offers acupuncture as an alternative treatment for a variety of ailments, with a specific focus on pain management.
+Her clinical interests include internal medicine, preventative and geriatric care, and dentistry.
+She has a particular focus on acute and chronic pain management and will employ the most current treatments and therapies to help her patients’ comfort, including Acupuncture.
+She takes on the challenges that difficult medical and surgical cases can present, and works diligently with her patient’s families during the entire diagnostic and treatment process.

-In her spare time, Dr. Yung, her husband, and son generally spend weekends hiking with their dog Chi-B, an American Eskimo mix.
-Snow skiing, traveling (when there is time!), and taking advantage of Portland’s culinary scene also helps fill the off-clinic agenda.
-Dr. Yung also has three domestic short-haired cats at home, Carl, Uno (aka Trouble) and Nigel.
-They don’t get to go hiking but do a good job of guarding the house when people and dog are gone.
+In her spare time, Dr. Yung, her husband, and her child generally spend weekends hiking and spending time outdoors with their dogs Chi B (an American Eskimo mix) and KoB (an American Eskimo – thank you, Nancy, for this amazing pup).
+Snow skiing, traveling, and taking advantage of Portland’s culinary scene also helps fill the off-clinic agenda.
+Dr. Yung also has four domestic short-haired cats at home: Carl, Nigel, Neil, and Ruth.
+The kitties don’t get to go hiking but do a good job of guarding the house when people and dogs are gone.

 Learn more about Dr. Yung!

-In your words, what is your job at Frontier and now at Beaverton Pet Clinic?
+In your words, what is your job at Beaverton Pet Clinic?

-I am one of the associate veterinarians at Frontier Veterinary Hospital, and now an owner at Beaverton Pet Clinic.
-Our veterinarians collectively hold one of the most important jobs of all – to be the primary health provider for your pet and a source of information, education, and instruction for you!
-My special interests include geriatric wellness and chronic pain management.
-I often use Acupuncture as an adjunctive treatment for chronic pain.
+I was one of the associate veterinarians and medical director for several years at Frontier Veterinary Hospital, and now I am proud to be called a small business owner and the lead veterinarian/Medical Director at Beaverton Pet Clinic.
+Our veterinarians at both locally owned facilities collectively hold one of the most important jobs of all – to be the primary health provider for your pet and a source of information, education, and instruction for you!

-Why did you decide to work at Frontier and now at Beaverton Pet Clinic?
+Why did you decide to work at Beaverton Pet Clinic and Frontier?

-Frontier and Beaverton Pet Clinic are truly special places to work – from the educated and compassionate staff to our principles of always consistently offering high-quality medicine.
+Beaverton Pet Clinic and Frontier are truly special places to work – from the educated and compassionate staff to our principles of always consistently offering high-quality medicine and collaborative/compassionate care.

 Do you have any pets?